What is dry needling?

 Single-use sterile needles are always used, and the technique is applied with care based on your symptoms and medical history.

-• While deep tissue massage works through hands-on pressure to address muscle tightness, dry needling targets trigger points directly using a needle.
+• While deep tissue and remedial massage use hands-on pressure to relieve muscle tightness, dry needling targets the trigger point directly using a thin needle.

 • Yes.
-Dry needling is often used for clients experiencing persistent muscle tightness or recurring discomfort, particularly when symptoms are linked to poor movement patterns, overuse, or previous injuries.
+Dry needling is often used for persistent muscle pain, muscle tension, and muscle tightness, particularly when linked to myofascial trigger points or previous injuries.

 • Some people notice improvements shortly after treatment, while others feel changes over the following days as the muscle settles.
 Results vary depending on the condition being treated and how your body responds to care.